jiandan94/LS-GNHSVM/README.md

 `lsgnhsvm.R` is the main R code for sovling our proposed LS-GNHSVM method

-`gaussian_kernel.R` is the R code for computing the Gaussian kernel transformation of two conformable matrices, which can be used for training nonlinear LS-GNHSVM.
+`gaussian_kernel.R` and `poly_kernel.R` are the R codes for computing the Gaussian and Polynomial kernel transformations of two conformable matrices, which can be used for training nonlinear LS-GNHSVM.